 Natural Bridge is listed as a hike in the park’s brochure, but it is more of a walk at half a mile with little elevation change.
-Besides its beauty, what makes this natural bridge special is that it is the only one in Kentucky that supports a highway over the top of it.
+Besides its beauty, what makes this natural bridge unique is that it is the only one in Kentucky supporting a highway over the top.

 Take A Tour Of The Caves

-You can tour several different caves within the park through either guided walking tours or self-guided tours (depending on the cave).
+There are four different caves within the park that you can tour through either guided walking or self-guided tours (depending on the cave).
 However, not all the caves are open year-round.

 In the winter season (November 15 through March 31), the frequency of tours also decreases, so make sure to get to the visitor center when it first opens to ensure that you get a ticket.
-Tickets do cost money, but the fees are reasonable for the length of the tours you get, ranging from 45 to 75 minutes.
+Tickets cost money, but the fees are reasonable for the length of the tours, ranging from 45 to 75 minutes.

 Tour Cascade Cave

-The first cave we toured was Cascade Cave, which is located off Route 209, just over three and a half miles from the visitor center where you buy your tickets.
+The first cave we toured was Cascade Cave, located off Route 209, just over three and a half miles from the visitor center where you buy your tickets.

 This is a picture of the cathedral room of Cascade Caves, named after all the stalagmites that line the high ceiling.

-After seeing several more cave formations, the tour guide brought us out into another opening for the cave system.
+After seeing several more cave formations, the tour guide brought us into another cave system opening.
 This is where the James Branch stream flows through the cave.

 We were not in the light of day for long, though.
 The guide soon opened another door to the second part of the Cascade Cave tour.

-The major highlight of this part of the tour is a room full of interesting stalactites and stalagmites in various stages of growth.
+The major highlight of this part of the tour is a room full of unique stalactites and stalagmites in various stages of growth.

 Behind this door is something impressive that I have not seen before until exploring Carter Caves State Resort Park.

 A 30-foot waterfall inside a cave is a rare sight.
-It wasn’t a roaring waterfall, more of a trickle, but I am sure that its roar is, of course, tied to how much rainfall eastern Kentucky has received recently.
-Pictures don’t do it justice; this is one of those things you have to go and see for yourself to appreciate its true beauty.
+It wasn’t a roaring waterfall, more of a trickle, but I am sure its roar is tied to how much rainfall eastern Kentucky has recently received.
+Pictures don’t do it justice; this is something you have to see for yourself to appreciate its true beauty.